If you have scalp psoriasis, a flare-up can turn your head into a scaly itchfest in a flash.

 Scalp psoriasis symptoms can range from mild to severe.
 Common symptoms include:

 - raised pink, red, purple, or discolored patches

 - itching or burning

 Symptoms usually appear on your:

 Psoriasis can indirectly cause hair loss.
-Giving in to scratch attacks on the reg — or harsh treatments — can make you lose some of your luscious locks.
+Giving in to scratch attacks on the reg or using harsh treatments can make you lose some of your luscious locks.
 Thankfully, your hair should grow back after your skin clears up.

-The AADA suggests trying these techniques to prevent hair loss:
+The AAD offers these tips to help prevent hair loss:

-- Avoid blow dryers or other hot tools.
+- Avoid blow dryers and other hot tools.